 An important concept in NumPy is the Array Axes.
 Similar to

-library, In a 2D array, Axis 0 is the direction
+the pandas library, In a 2D array, Axis 0 is the direction

 of rows and Axis 1 is the direction of columns.
 The diagram below show